authentic leadership

 However, authentic leadership came to the forefront of management studies in the past few decades with the publication of several research papers, articles and books.

-One of the best-known books on the topic, Authentic Leadership: Rediscovering the Secrets to Creating Lasting Value, was published in 2003 and was written by former Medtronic CEO and Chairman Bill George.
-This book catapulted the authentic leadership management style into widespread acceptance, including among many CEOs.
+One of the best-known books on the topic is the 2003 book Authentic Leadership: Rediscovering the Secrets to Creating Lasting Value by former Medtronic CEO and chairman Bill George.
+The book catapulted the authentic leadership management style into widespread acceptance, including among many CEOs.
 It urged the new generation of 21st-century leaders to lead with their hearts, as well as their minds, and with passion and an ethical code.

-The 2003 publication of "Authentic leadership: A positive developmental approach," a research paper by management professors Fred Luthans and Bruce J. Avolio, was also an important milestone in the evolution of this leadership theory.
+The 2003 research paper "Authentic Leadership: A Positive Developmental Approach" by management professors Fred Luthans and Bruce J. Avolio was also an important milestone in the evolution of this leadership theory.

-The interest in, and promotion of, authentic leadership has gained popularity in the years following these works.
+The interest in, and promotion of, authentic leadership gained popularity in the years following these works.

 Proponents of authentic leadership, including George, list a number of key attributes that define an authentic leader.
-Those attributes include being genuine.
+Those attributes include typical soft skills such as being genuine, accountability and compassion.

-Leadership theorists say that an authentic leader rejects the idea that they have to adopt a persona different than their own.
-Authentic leaders also don't believe their professional self is different than their personal or private self.
+Leadership theorists say an authentic leader rejects the idea that they must adopt a persona different from their own.
+Authentic leaders also don't believe their professional self is different from their personal or private self.
 Instead, authentic leaders are self-aware and know their strengths and weaknesses.

 - They are focused on delivering results, particularly in the long term.

-- They have integrity and are guided by morals, while also displaying strong ethical characters.
+- They have integrity and are guided by morals, while also displaying strong ethical traits.

 - They are disciplined and committed to their own improvement and growth.